The Oscars Moments We'll Never Be Able to Stop Talking About

 2010: KATHRYN BIGELOW WINS BEST DIRECTOR

-In the now 90-year history of the Oscars, only one woman has ever won Best Director: Kathryn Bigelow, for her film The Hurt Locker.
+In the now 94-year history of the Oscars, only two women have ever won Best Director; the first was Kathryn Bigelow, for her film The Hurt Locker.
 "This really is, um, there's no other way to describe it," she said in her speech.
 "It's the moment of a lifetime."
-Bigelow is one of just five women to be nominated for Best Director — a number that includes 2018 nominee Greta Gerwig.

 2014: THAT ELLEN DEGENERES SELFIE

-In 2014, Ellen DeGeneres used her hosting gig at the Oscars to attempt to break the internet with one very star-studded selfie.
-With a photo featuring Angelina Jolie, Brad Pitt, Julia Roberts, Meryl Streep, Bradley Cooper and Jennifer Lawrence, among others, she managed to do it.
-The group photo became the most retweeted photo in Twitter history within an hour.
+In 2014, Ellen DeGeneres used her hosting gig at the Oscars to attempt to break the Internet with one very star-studded selfie.
+With a photo featuring Angelina Jolie, Brad Pitt, Lupita Nyong'o, Julia Roberts, Meryl Streep, Bradley Cooper and Jennifer Lawrence, among others, she managed to do it.
+The group photo became the most retweeted photo in Twitter history (at the time) within an hour.

 2013: JENNIFER LAWRENCE TRIPS

-Jennifer Lawrence is famous for her quirky realness, which was on full display when she made her way up the Oscars stage to collect her Best Actress award, tripping on the stairs.
+Jennifer Lawrence is famous for her quirky realness, which was on full display when she made her way up the Oscars stage to collect her Best Actress award for Silver Linings Playbook, tripping on the stairs.
 In true J.Law fashion, she took it in stride.
 "You guys are just standing up because you feel bad that I fell," she said in her acceptance speech.
 "That's really embarrassing."

 2016: LEONARDO DICAPRIO FINALLY WINS HIS OSCAR